Home Renovations & Extensions.

 - Garages are important selling points.
 If you can also provide additional space for plumbing and laundry, the value is increased further.
 This is a low-cost improvement.

 - Security is a major selling point.
-Perimeter walling and fencing immediately push up the value of your property.
+Perimeter walling, palisade and electric fencing immediately push up the value of your property.
 Furthermore, American shutters, which double up as security bars, add cosmetic appeal as well as security.